What Injuries Qualify for Workers' Comp in Ohio?

 Hearings at the BWC or Industrial Commission

-Appeals to higher-level officers
+Appeals to higher officers

 Appeals to the Court of Common Pleas